 Native advertising is becoming more and more popular, and that’s logical.
 Such ads don’t look intrusive — they are perceived as a natural part of the app’s content.
 They are usually marked as “Sponsored”, “Featured” or “Recommended”, and you can often see them, for instance, on Facebook and Instagram.
 This kind of advertising is more popular and effective than the traditional advertising strategies we described above, and statistical data proves this.
 Thus, users view native ads 53% more frequently than the traditional ones.
 Native ads containing video, audio or other rich media elements can increase conversion by up to 60%.
 It also able to boost the brand lift by up to 82%.
 We guess, these facts are enough to assure you that native ads are a reliable way to go.

-By the way, machine learning can be a great help in case you choose advertising as your monetization strategy.
+By the way, machine learning for marketing can be a great help in case you choose advertising as your monetization strategy.
 Using recommendation engine, you can improve customer segmentation and, therefore, personalize your advertising.
 And if you do everything in the right way, your reward will be an increasing average revenue per user (ARPU).

 In-App Purchases increases mobile app monetization